Welcome to our class page!!

 During the Summr Term we will also be introducing weekly 'Active Math' sessions.
 These sessions will allow the children to take part in active learning and it may take them outside and around the school.
 Class 4 are very excited about these new sessions.

 Below is our Big Maths Working Wall where the children can visually see which steps they are working on and what steps that can look forward to next.
 Ask your child which step they are on and what step they need to work towards.

 We have been learning to tell the time and we have been using our new tool kits to help us with our 4 calculations.

 In RE we follow the Come and See programme which has been recommended by the Bishop and written by various Catholic educators throughout our Diocese and across the country.
-This term's topics include: Special People, Special Meals and Change.
+This term's topics include: Holidays and Holydays and Neighbours.
 Throughout the year the children also have the opportunity to study different faiths and understand how different people live out their religion.

 Throughout their RE lessons the children are encouraged to ask questions and explore their understanding of the teachings within the Bible.
 The children hear different Bible stories and are provided with the time to 'wonder' and 'reflect' on the meanings of these stories and how God's word is relevant to us today.
 Ask your child about their learning in RE and ask them to think about any questions they may have relating to their current RE topic.